infinetwireless/infimonitor-nbi-examples/README.md

       --file FILE           Path to the tsv file otherwise stdout will be used --page-size PAGE_SIZE Number of JSON objects in a single HTTP response

+*See more about available REST API entry points at https://{INFIMONITOR_HOST}/api/nbi/swagger-ui.html*

 Scripts **get_json_save_tsv.bat** or **get_json_save_tsv.sh**
 uses **get_json_save_tsv.py** to load hosts, links and parameters values history for a last month.